-50 best Christmas decorations every geek should own - Pocket-lint
+34 best Christmas decorations every geek should own

 Christmas is coming, the goose is getting fat, that big red suited anti-burglar is sizing up your chimney.
-But without decorations he may sleigh on by.
+But without decorations, the may sleigh on by.
 And without suitably geeky decorations he might not know what sort of high tech kit to leave you.

 Whether you're a Trekkie, a Game of Thrones fan or just a nerd with a passion for the periodic table, we've got something for you.
 Marvel at the Christmas joy, why not make your neighbours jealous with a lawn ornament or two?
 Or geek out your Christmas tree with nerdy lights and ornaments, there is bound to be something for everyone, well if you like geek things.